 The scheme’s restrictions on double glazing and doors mean that you have to be replacing specific installations even to qualify for secondary measures.
 While it might be frustrating to learn that you can’t benefit from the scheme if you’re planning on replacing your double glazing or getting a more efficient front door, there are still plenty of reasons to go ahead with the work.

-KLG’s windows all score at least A+ in their energy ratings despite their low importance in the GHG Scheme.
+KLG’s windows are designed and manufactured in Nottingham and all score at least A+ in their energy ratings despite their low importance in the GHG Scheme.
 Even if you can’t receive funding towards the work, more efficient windows and doors will still save money on your energy bills and keep your home warm.

 The scheme was a false hope for the fenestration industry, creating unnecessary confusion before its details were announced.
 Months later, it has transpired that there was never going to be any real benefit from it, anyway.